What is a summary cause?

 Where can I get legal advice?

-Scottish court service staff are not legally qualified and therefore cannot provide you with any legal advice.
+Scottish Courts and Tribunals Service staff are not legally qualified and therefore cannot provide you with any legal advice.
 If you do need legal advice, the Law Society of Scotland can provide contact details for solicitors in your area and information on eligibility for legal aid or assistance.

 Please Note: The information above cannot cover every situation which might arise in the course of a claim.
 You should also note that this information is not the authority upon which the procedure is based.
 The formal authority is contained in the rules.